Day 03 - Lobby

 largest_seen = largest_seen.max(digit);

-Part 2: Part 2 generalizes the problem: pick 12 digits in order to form the largest possible number.
+Part 2: Now I need to pick 12 digits in order to form the largest possible number.
+The two-digit greedy trick doesn’t scale, so I switched to a stack-based approach.

 while let Some(&last) = stack.last() {